Online dating is becoming one of the primary ways for people to connect.

 Of course, remember the most important thing when meeting someone that you met online is being safe!

-Safety practices can include meeting in a public place, picking an off-day like a Tuesday, letting your friends know ahead of time when and where you’re going, having a safe word to text friends to give you a ring to escape the situation if it’s going downhill, and choosing to meet people through more popular apps that have identity verification.
+Safety practices can include meeting in a public place, letting your friends know ahead of time when and where you’re going, having a safe word to text friends to give you a ring to escape the situation if it’s going downhill, and choosing to meet people through more popular apps that have identity verification.
+You can also utilize a service like Garbo to check and see if your date has a history of violent or harmful behavior before you agree to meet in person.